veerbia/Winter-2024-Internships/README.md

 # Winter 2024 Internships

-Use this repo to share and keep track of software, tech, CS, PM, quant internships for Summer 2023.
+Use this repo to share and keep track of software, tech, CS, PM, quant internships for Winter 2024.
 Will be updated regularly as new internships drop.

 Shoutout to **[The Pitt CS Club](https://github.com/pittcsc)** for developing the initial framework and list.